hayasalman/A-B-Testing-Experimental-Design/README.md

 ## Business Insights

-- For **The Sign Up Banner** adjustments , we faced some problems in concluding the final result of the test due to the A/B test setting improperly that led us to raise the level of significance and re-do the test again in order to gain accurate results.
+- For **The Sign Up Banner** adjustments , we faced some problems in concluding the final result of the test that led us to raise the level of significance and re-do the test again in order to gain accurate results.
 Even though a 2% increment in the conversion rate of the sign up has a positive impact , in this particular case it might have happened due to the random chance.
 Moreover , it is not the desired effect size the business was looking for which is 5% , and definitely not when the first test result itself is doutable.